logdna/logdna-agent-v2/docs/LINUX.md

 **For running as non-root**

-By default agent is managed by systemd.
+By default agent service is managed by systemd.

 You can override that behaviour in systemd by editing the agent's systemd unit file.